 Kinetrol Company Background

 Kinetrol was established as a firm of control engineers in 1958.
-Initially the company's activities were based on its damping expertise which lead to the development of Kinetrol's rotary viscous dashpots for smooth motion control.
+Initially the company's activities were based on its damping expertise which led to the development of Kinetrol's rotary viscous dashpots for smooth motion control.

 Kinetrol later invented and patented its vane-type rotary pneumatic actuator, recognising the emerging need for quarter-turn valve and mechanism actuation.
 Since then, the company has added many actuator control modules to meet the growing demand for more precise and sophisticated process control and monitoring.